-Dr. Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
-He is the co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
+Hamdi Malik is an Associate Fellow with the Washington Institute, specializing in Shia militias.
+He earned his doctorate at the school of social, political and global studies, Keele University.
+He is a co-founder of the Militia Spotlight platform, which offers in-depth analysis of developments related to the Iranian-backed militias in Iraq and Syria.
 He is the coauthor of the Institute's 2020 study "Honored, Not Contained: The Future of Iraq’s Popular Mobilization Forces."

 Name: Munadhamat Badr (Badr Organization)

-History and objectives:
+History and Objectives

-Formed by Iran’s Islamic Revolution Guard Corps (IRGC) in 1982-1983:
+Formed by Iran’s Islamic Revolutionary Guard Corps (IRGC) in 1982-1983.

 Senior commanders in Badr included Abu Mahdi al-Muhandis, Hadi al-Ameri, Abu Mustafa al-Sheibani, and Abu Muntadher al-Husseini.

-As of 2021, Badr is the largest (22-seat) party in the 48-seat Tahalof al-Fatah (Conquest Alliance).
+As of October 2021, Badr is the largest party (9 seats) in the 20-seat Tahalof al-Fatah (Conquest Alliance).

-Chain of Command:
+Chain of Command

 Direct and indirect Iranian influence and control.
-Badr is a walai movement, meaning that – if called upon, Badr will recognize Iran’s Supreme Leader as a higher authority than Iraq’s prime minister (i.e., the commander in chief).
-As a young commander fighting on Iran’s side, Hadi al-Ameri is on record as stating: “we are with the Imam [Khomeini]…if our Imam says war then we say its war, If Imam says peace then its peace...Now we know the Imam represents Islam…” The Badr military wing in Syria is directly commanded by the IRGC.
+Badr is a walai movement, meaning that if called upon, it will recognize Iran’s Supreme Leader as a higher authority than Iraq’s prime minister.
+As a young commander fighting on Iran’s side, Hadi al-Ameri is on record as stating, “We are with the Imam [Khomeini]...If our Imam says war then we say its war, if Imam says peace then its peace...Now we know the Imam represents Islam.”
+The Badr military wing in Syria is directly commanded by the IRGC.

-In 2019, Tasnim (an IRGC-affiliated news agency) reported on the Iraqi muqawama response to the U.S. designating the IRGC as a foreign terrorist organization under the title “the Iraqi muqawama fasail denounce the designation of the IRGC as an FTO”.
+In 2019, Tasnim (an IRGC-affiliated news agency) reported on the Iraqi muqawama response to the United States designating the IRGC as a foreign terrorist organization under the title “The Iraqi muqawama fasail denounce the designation of the IRGC as an FTO.”
 The only Iraqi statement in the article came from Abu Farqad al-Sadawi, the head of Badr’s office in Najaf, suggesting the IRGC’s news agency understands Badr to be a part of (and able to speak for) the wider muqawama.

-Badr has a military wing (Al-Jannah al-Askari li Munadhamat Badr).
-Badr controls the state-funded 1st, 4th, 5th, 9th, 10th, 21st, 22nd, 23rd, 24th, and 27th Brigades of the PMF, and appears to have strong influence over the 16th, 30th, 36th, 50th, 52nd, 53rd.
-55th and 110th Brigades of the PMF.
+Badr military wing in Iraq (al-Janah al-Askari li Munadhamat Badr).
+The group controls the state-funded 1st, 4th, 5th, 9th, 10th, 21st, 22nd, 23rd, 24th, and 27th Brigades of the PMF, and appears to have strong influence over the 16th, 30th, 36th, 50th, 52nd, 53rd, 55th, and 110th Brigades.

 Badr military wing in Syria.